richardelling/zpool_influxdb/README.md

 #### About unsigned integers
 Telegraf v1.6.2 and later support unsigned 64-bit integers which more closely matches the uint64_t values used by ZFS.
-If you need to use older versions of telegraf, adjust the IFMT macro in _zpool_influxdb.c_
+By default, zpool_influxdb will mask ZFS' uint64_t values and use influxdb line protocol integer type.
+Eventually the monitoring world will catch up to the times and support unsigned integers.
+To support unsigned, define SUPPORT_UINT64 and compile as described in `CMakeLists.txt`

 ## Building
 Building is simplified by using cmake.